 Hello beautiful, I’m Raylene Harvey.
 I’m a multi-passionate at heart, but among all my creative endeavours, sewing has always remained my one true love.
-This blog is my online space to share my sewing and creative journey and to inspire you to follow yours.
+This blog is my online space to share my self-taught sewing and creative journey and to inspire you to follow yours.

 My sewing journey began when I was a little girl.
 I used to spend hours upon hours making little outfits for my “Barbie” doll.
 Her name was Petra.
 Back then, I use to go with my Dad to the local scrap yard and I would find so much fabric off-cuts and buttons thrown away by clothing factories in the area.
 It may sound gross to some, but this is one of my most treasured memories.
 Both my late grandmothers (Ma Sally and Ma Gertie) sewed.
 My godmother (Aunty Lillian) is also a sewist (I’m lucky enough to still have her in my life), and I have always been interested in the craft.